earthly/earthly/docs/cloud/cloud-secrets.md

 earthly project --org <org-name> create <project-name>
 ```

-Or alternatively, launch the Earthly web interface by running `earthly web`, and click on **New Project**.
+Or alternatively, launch the Earthly web interface by running `earthly web`, and clicking on **New Project**.

 ### Listing secrets

 Each Earthly project has its own isolated secret store.
+Multiple code repositories may be associated with a single Earthly project.
 To view the secrets within a given project, you can run

 ```bash
 earthly secret --org <org-name> --project <project-name> ls